- Phone Number

 Our in-house lab allows our doctors to look within your pet to gain a more complete picture of their health.
-These tests are an important tool in diagnosing, but also in establishing a baseline for your pet yearly.
+These tests are an important tool for diagnosing and establishing a baseline for your pet at yearly visits.

-- Urinalysis with Sedimentation – Diagnosis of urinary tract infections, urinary crystals/stones, and secondary indicator of kidney function
+Urinalysis with Sedimentation: diagnosis of urinary tract infections, urinary crystals/stones, and secondary indicators of kidney function

-We also have a full-service outside lab that we utilize for more in-depth diagnostics such as thyroid testing, endocrine disease testing, and fecal analysis to check for intestinal parasites.
+We also have a full-service outside lab that we utilize for more in-depth diagnostics such as thyroid testing, endocrine disease testing, and fecal analysis for intestinal parasites.

 Imagine what your mouth would feel like if you never brushed your teeth or went to the dentist.
 For many dogs and cats, this is a painful reality.
 According to the American Veterinary Dental Society, more than 80% of dogs and 70% of cats have dental disease by the age of 3.
 Dental (or periodontal) disease is the most frequently diagnosed health problem in pets.